Samizo-AITL/aitl-controller-a-type/index.md

 ---

-# 🔍 7.
+## 🔍 7.
 Reliability Investigation — Plant Aging

-Beyond ideal conditions, the AITL controller was evaluated under **severe long-term plant degradation** equivalent to **1000 days of friction aging**.
+Beyond ideal conditions, the AITL controller was evaluated under
+**severe long-term plant degradation**, modeled as
+**friction aging equivalent to 1000 days**.

+The objective of this investigation is **not to claim superiority**,
+but to **identify the operational boundary** of adaptive control.

-The focus is **not peak performance**, but **temporal reliability**: whether response timing (Δt) can be preserved as plant dynamics deviate from nominal conditions.
+The primary focus is **temporal reliability**:

+- recovery timing consistency (Δt)
+- degradation detectability
+- and explicit criteria for **when adaptation should be restricted**

+---

-### Representative Result (Aging Sweep)
+### Representative Result — Aging Sweep (Δt vs Aging)

 <img
   src="https://samizo-aitl.github.io/aitl-controller-a-type/data/13_aging_sweep_delta_t.png"